vokter/vokter/README.md

 Because different documents can have different languages, which require specialized stemmers and stop-word filters to be used, the language must be obtained.
 Unlike the Content-Type, which is often provided as a HTTP header when fetching the document, the Accept-Language is not for the most part.
 Instead, Vokter infers the language from the document content using a language detector algorithm based on Bayesian probabilistic models and N-Grams, developed by Nakatani Shuyo, Fabian Kessler, Francois Roland and Robert Theis.

-Stemmer classes and stop-word files, both from the Snowball project, follow the plugin paradigm, similarly to the Reader classes.
-This means that both can be changed during runtime and Vokter will be updated without requiring a restart.
-Moreover, like the Reader classes, Stemmer classes are cached for 5 seconds before being invalidated to avoid repeated instancing for consecutive stems of documents with the same language (for example, English).

 To ensure a concurrent architecture, where multiple parsing calls should be performed in parallel, Vokter will instance multiple parsers when deployed and store them in a blocking queue.
 The number of parsers corresponds to the number of cores available in the machine where Vokter was deployed to.

-## Caveats / Future Work
+# Caveats / Future Work

 Despite every part of its architecture having been optimized to accommodate to a massive amount of parallel tasks, Vokter has only been used in a production environment for academic projects and has yet to be battle-tested in high-usage consumer software.
 If you're using Vokter in your projects, let me know :)

 Additionally, there is some room for improvement:

-### Web crawling
+## Web crawling

 One way to improve user experience is by integrating web crawling in Reader modules, allowing users to set their visit policy (e.g. number of nested documents accessed).
 Within the current architecture where there is a unique detection job per document, detection jobs must be organized by link hierarchy order: if job 1 watches A and job 2 watches B, and if A has a link to B, then job 2 can be canceled and job 1 should trigger matchers of 1 and 2, where matchers of 2 only match differences found in document B. This implies a extremely optimized algorithm that has the potential of reducing the total number of simultaneous jobs significantly!

-### Fault-tolerance and timeout in matching jobs
+## Fault-tolerance and timeout in matching jobs

 Currently only detection jobs can be timed-out after failing to load a new snapshot of the document after a specified number of attempts.
 However, sending a response to the client can fail too, and currently there is no fault-tolerance implemented for this.
 If a client fails to receive the data, maybe because the client itself has been shutdown without canceling its jobs from Vokter, then a potential high number of active detection and matching jobs are unnecessary.